 A: In an insurance policy, the deductible or excess is the portion of any claim that is not covered by the insurance provider.
-It is normally quoted as a fixed quantity and is a part of most policies covering losses to the policy holder.
-The deductible must be paid by the insured, before he submits his application for the benefits of the policy.
+It is normally quoted as a fixed amount and is a part of most policies covering losses to the policy holder.
+The deductible must be paid by the insured.

 In a typical automobile insurance policy, a deductible will apply to claims arising from damage to or loss of the policy holder's own vehicle, whether this damage/loss is caused by accidents for which the holder is responsible, vandalism or theft.
 Third-party liability coverage generally has no deductible, since the third party will likely to recover any loss, however small, for which the policy holder is liable.

 Q. What is Exclusion?

 A: A loss or risk that a policy does not cover.

 The exclusion clause in an insurance policy means a peril, events or circumstances whose risk is not covered by the insurance policy.
 For example, the policy will not cover if at the time of accident, the person driving the vehicle did not have valid driver's license.

 Q. What is third party liability coverage?

-A: Third party liability coverage, also called PLPD, insures you if you cause injury to someone, cause someone's death, or damage someone else's property through a motor vehicle accident.
+A: Third party liability coverage, insures you if you cause injury to someone, cause someone's death, or damage someone else's property through a motor vehicle accident.

 Q.What is the significance of vehicular documents in motor insurance claims?

-A: The provisions of the Motor Vehicles Act largely influence motor insurance in India .
-Offences relating to vehicular documents can affect the contract of insurance adversely.
+A: The provisions of the Motor Vehicles Act largely influence motor insurance in India.

 Q. What extension of cover can be obtained with regard to private car?